How many times have you heard somebody say that that leafy green vegetables are high in protein?

-On the surface, it sounds like good advice to “eat more greens for protein” but in reality, in order to get 12 grams of protein from 100 calories of spinach, you’d have to eat almost an entire pound of it!
-That’s a LOT of spinach for anyone to eat in a meal, let alone an entire day!
+On the surface, it sounds like good advice to “eat more greens for protein”.
+Except that that in order to get 12 grams of protein from 100 calories of spinach, you’d have to eat almost an entire pound of it!

 Does it mean that ground beef is a better source of protein than raw spinach?

 Besides, you don’t need to get massive amounts of protein in each meal.
-Stop worrying about the protein percentage of a particular food and focus on your overall, daily protein intake.
+Stop worrying about the protein percentage of a particular food and focus on your overall, daily protein intake – from whole foods.

 10% Of Calories From Protein Is Enough

 When I did a 30-day trial of a 100% raw vegan 80/10/10 diet (10% of calories from protein), I found that I easily met my daily protein intake recommendations.

 To find out exactly how many grams of protein you need in a day, use the calculation on this page.

 It is too easy to under-eat on a raw food diet.
 If you come up short on calories, I guarantee that you will also come up short on protein as well as many other vitamins and minerals.

-I recommend a high quality hemp or rice protein powder, but do track your nutrients and try to get as much of your protein from raw, vegan sources as you can.
+I recommend a high quality hemp or rice protein powder (I use NutriBiotic vegan rice protein powder), but do track your nutrients and try to get as much of your protein from raw, vegan sources as you can.
 You can also add healthy cooked foods like one cup of quinoa a couple of times a week to your diet.